cylon56/beautiful-jekyll/speaking.md

 title: Speaking
 ---

-If you are interested in me speaking at your meetup or conference please reach out using the Contact page.

 # Presentations

+If you'd like me to speak at your meetup or conference, please reach out using the Contact page.

 ## Blockchain 101